Sund Municipality: Geography

-Sund covered the southern third of the island of Store Sotra, as well as the many islands that surround it.
-The largest of the smaller islands are Toftøya, Lerøyna, Bjelkarøyna, Tyssøyna, Risøy, Vardøy, Golten, and Viksøy.
+Sund Municipality included the southern third of the island of Sotra, as well as the many islands that surround it.
+The largest of the smaller islands are Toftarøyna, Lerøyna, Bjelkarøyna, Tyssøyna, Stora Risøyna, Stora Vardøyna, Golta, and Vikso.
 In total, the municipality encompassed 466 islands and skerries, which gave it a total coastline of about 110 km.

-The highest peak in Sund was the 284 m tall Førdesveten.
+The highest peak in Sund was the 284.6 m tall Førdesveten (or simply Veten).

-The fjord separating Store Sotra from the mainland, Korsfjorden, was historically the most used sea route into the city of Bergen, and is as much as 600 m deep in some places.
+The fjord separating the island of Sotra from the mainland, Krossfjorden, was historically the most used sea route into the city of Bergen, and is as much as 600 m deep in some places.
 The treacherous waters in the area mean there has been a continuous need for piloting services, and this tradition is kept alive by the "Viksøy Losstasjon".

 Climate

-On an average, Sotra experiences 1328 mm of rainfall annually, less than the 2250 mm that the nearby city of Bergen receives.
+On an average, the island of Sotra experiences 1328 mm of rainfall annually, less than the 2250 mm that the nearby city of Bergen receives.
 The year-round average temperature is 7.6 C, with the coldest month being February, when the average temperature reaches 2.1 C. The warmest month is August, with an average temperature of 12.8 C.

 Settlements

 There were six urban settlements, as defined by Statistics Norway, within the border of the municipality.
-The largest is Hammarsland in northern Sund, with 875 inhabitants as of 2013.
-The others are Tælavåg, Skogsvåg, Klokkarvik, Forland, and Glesnes.
+The largest is Hammarsland in northern Sund, with 929 inhabitants as of 2019.
+The others are Telavåg, Skogsvågen, Klokkarvik, Forland, and Glesnes.

 Government

-During its existence, this municipality was governed by a municipal council of directly elected representatives.
+While it existed, Sund Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Bergen District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Sund was made up of 21 representatives that are elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Sund Municipality was made up of 21 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.